ros-controls/ros2_control_demos/README.md

 The concepts in this package are demonstrated on the examples of *RRBot* and *DiffBot*.
 Those two world-known imaginary robots are trivial simulations to demonstrate and test `ros2_control` concepts.

-## What you can Find in This Repository and Example Description

-This repository demonstrates the following `ros2_control` concepts:

-* Creating a `HardwareInterface` for a System, Sensor, and Actuator.
-* Creating a robot description in the form of URDF files.
-* Loading the configuration and starting a robot using launch files.
-* Control of a differential mobile base *DiffBot*.
-* Control of two joints of *RRBot*.
-* Implementing a controller switching strategy for a robot.
-* Using joint limits and transmission concepts in `ros2_control`.

-### Example Overview

-Check README file inside each example folder for detailed description.

-##### Example 1: RRBot

-*RRBot* - or ''Revolute-Revolute Manipulator Robot'' - a simple position controlled robot with one hardware interface.
-This example also demonstrates the switching between different controllers.

-##### Example 2: Diffbot

-*DiffBot*, or ''Differential Mobile Robot'', is a simple mobile base with differential drive.
-The robot is basically a box moving according to differential drive kinematics.

-##### Example 3: "RRBot with multiple interfaces"

-*RRBot* with multiple interfaces.

-##### Example 4: "Industrial robot with integrated sensor"
-*RRBot* with an integrated sensor.

-##### Example 5: "Industrial Robots with externally connected sensor"
-*RRBot* with an externally connected sensor.

-##### Example 6: "Modular Robots with separate communication to each actuator"
-The example shows how to implement robot hardware with separate communication to each actuator.

-##### Example 8: Using transmissions
-*RRBot* with an exposed transmission interface.

-## Quick Hints

-These are some quick hints, especially for those coming from a ROS1 control background:

-* There are now three categories of hardware components: *Sensor*, *Actuator*, and *System*.
-  *Sensor* is for individual sensors; *Actuator* is for individual actuators; *System* is for any combination of multiple sensors/actuators.
-  You could think of a Sensor as read-only.
-  All components are used as plugins and therefore exported using `PLUGINLIB_EXPORT_CLASS` macro.
-* *ros(1)_control* only allowed three hardware interface types: position, velocity, and effort.
-  *ros2_control* allows you to create any interface type by defining a custom string.
-For example, you might define a `position_in_degrees` or a `temperature` interface.
-  The most common (position, velocity, acceleration, effort) are already defined as constants in hardware_interface/types/hardware_interface_type_values.hpp.
-* Joint names in <ros2_control> tags in the URDF must be compatible with the controller's configuration.
-* In ros2_control, all parameters for the driver are specified in the URDF.
-  The ros2_control framework uses the **<ros2_control>** tag in the URDF.
-* Joint names in <ros2_control> tags in the URDF must be compatible with the controller's configuration.

 ## Build status